alexweissman/bootsole/README.md

 $menu_items = [
     'item1' => [
-        'template => :template for this menu item:
-    ],
+        'template' => :template for this menu item:, 'show_field' => :if specified, the name of the row field to check in deciding whether or not to render this menu item:, 'show_field_values' => :array of values for which this menu item will be rendered.:, 'type' => :'addon'|'divider'|'item':  // You can have divider elements, as well as menu addon buttons ],
     ...
 ];